-IoT uses extensive and diverse wireless communication technologies, such as 4G, Wi-Fi, Bluetooth®, to make our lives more convenient.
+IoT uses extensive and diverse wireless communication technologies, such as 4G, Wi-Fi, and Bluetooth®, to make our lives more convenient.
 However, the use of compound wireless communication technologies has increased the difficulties of product design, and brought forth many issues during usage, such as security.Inquiry

 What is RF?

-- Wireless product (antenna, board, complete machine)
+- Wireless products (antenna, board, complete machine)

 - IoT devices